Dear readers of ADxS.org, please forgive the disruption.

 • Inhibition of catecholamine degradation100

-• Cortisol affects up to 20% of expressed human genes influenced69
+• Cortisol influences up to 20 % of the expressed human genes69

-• Glucocorticoid receptor interacts reciprocally with transcription factors for coordinated (highly stochastic) regulation of brain function, growth, immunity, and metabolism:69
+• Glucocorticoid receptor interacts reciprocally with transcription factors for the coordinated (highly stochastic) regulation of brain functions, growth, immunity and metabolism:69

 • AP1